hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
-metaTitle: "Introduction | Remix Hasura Tutorial"
+metaTitle: "Introduction | Remix Fullstack GraphQL Tutorial"
 metaDescription: "A tutorial integrating a no code Hasura backend with the Remix web framework"
 ---